ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

 12. Review child theme `functions.php` and enable/disable functions needed for project.

 #### .env Variables
-SetEnv DB_NAME boilerplate --> the name of your local database SetEnv USERNAME root --> the username of your local database SetEnv PASSWORD root --> the password of your local database SetEnv HOSTNAME 127.0.0.1 --> the host of your local database SetEnv S3_UPLOADS_BUCKET bucket_name --> if using an S3 bucket, the name of the bucket SetEnv S3_UPLOADS_REGION bucket_region --> if using an S3 bucket, the region of the bucket SetEnv WPENGINE_ACCOUNT dev --> the current environment (these are based on WPEngine server variables, requires an adjustment if using another host).
+SetEnv FLEX_DB_NAME boilerplate --> the name of your local database SetEnv FLEX_USERNAME root --> the username of your local database SetEnv FLEX_PASSWORD root --> the password of your local database SetEnv FLEX_HOSTNAME 127.0.0.1 --> the host of your local database SetEnv S3_UPLOADS_BUCKET bucket_name --> if using an S3 bucket, the name of the bucket SetEnv S3_UPLOADS_REGION bucket_region --> if using an S3 bucket, the region of the bucket SetEnv WPENGINE_ACCOUNT dev --> the current environment (these are based on WPEngine server variables, requires an adjustment if using another host).
 If working locally, it should be set to `dev`